bbartholdy/r-socialsci/_episodes/06-rmarkdown.md

 <kbd>Cmd</kbd>+<kbd>Option</kbd>+<kbd>I</kbd> on Mac.

 To load **tidyverse**, we will insert a chunk and call it 'setup'.
-Since we don't want to show the chunk or the output of the chunk, we use:
-`{r setup, include=FALSE}`.
+Since we don't want to show the chunk or the output of the chunk, we use `{r setup, include=FALSE}`.
 We will review more details about the chunk options later.